 By controlling exactly what gets scanned, and by monitoring in real time both the scan results and the wider effects on the application, Burp Scanner lets you combine the virtues of reliable automation with intuitive human intelligence, often with devastating results.

-All results generated by Burp Scanner are shown in the Results tab.
+All results generated by Burp Scanner are shown in the Target site map.
+Find the Issues view (which may be shown within a sub-tab, or side-by-side with the Contents view, depending on your configuration).
 The results for each individual request that was actively scanned can also be viewed by double-clicking items in the active scan queue.

 Each scan result contains a detailed advisory, often with customized details relevant to the specific vulnerability and appropriate remediation.
 Each result also includes the full requests and responses that were the basis for reporting the issue, with relevant portions highlighted.
 You can pass these requests to other Burp tools in the usual way, to verify issues or carry out further tests.

 You can generate formal scan reports of your findings, in HTML or XML formats.
-To generate a report, select the required issues in the Results tab, and choose "Report selected issues" from the context menu.
+To generate a report, select the required issues in the Issues view of the site map, and choose "Report selected issues" from the context menu.
 A reporting wizard will run letting you configure various details of the report.